 - ROI: In the last year, we’ve been able to achieve a quantifiable ROI of greater than 6:1 for our customers.

 - Growth: 5x growth in revenue.

 We believe that no person should have to suffer from poor outcomes due to drug-related problems, and we believe health plans and providers can improve the costs and outcomes associated with medication mismanagement.
-For this reason, Arine will continue enabling safe, effective and appropriate medication management to help care teams deliver outcomes at scale.
+For this reason, Arine will continue enabling safe, effective and appropriate medication optimization to help care teams deliver outcomes at scale through medication intelligence.
 Stay tuned–big things are to come.

 Learn more about our outcomes.
 Download our Quality Improvement Case Study.